Login

 The CAP 2023-27 is covered by three regulations, which generally apply since 1 January 2023:

-• Regulation (EU) 2021/2116, repealing Regulation (EU) 1306/2013 on the financing, management and monitoring of the CAP;
+• Regulation (EU) 2021/2116, repealing Regulation (EU) 1306/2013 on the financing, management, and monitoring of the CAP;

 • Regulation (EU) 2021/2115, establishing rules on support for national CAP strategic plans, and repealing Regulations (EU) 1305/2013 and 1307/2013;

-• Regulation (EU) 2021/2117, amending Regulation (EU) 1308/2013 on the common organisation of the agricultural markets; Regulation (EU) No 1151/2012 on quality schemes for agricultural products; Regulation (EU) No 251/2014 on geographical indications for aromatised wine products; and Regulation (EU) No 228/2013 laying down measures for agriculture in the outermost regions of the EU.
+• Regulation (EU) 2021/2117, amending Regulation (EU) 1308/2013 on the common organization of the agricultural markets; Regulation (EU) No 1151/2012 on quality schemes for agricultural products; Regulation (EU) No 251/2014 on geographical indications for aromatized wine products; and Regulation (EU) No 228/2013 laying down measures for agriculture in the outermost regions of the EU.

 The following four regulations set out the different elements of the CAP 2014-20: